 Constant Contact also offers great segment management.
 You can save segments for later campaigns, refresh lists to make sure you’re only sending to contacts that still meet the criteria, and easily edit and update criteria at any time.

 You can try out Constant Contact for free for a full 60 days; that’s a much longer free trial period than other email marketing services offer.
-After the free trial is over, a Constant Contact subscription starts at $20/month for up to 500 subscribers.
+After the free trial is over, a Constant Contact subscription starts at $9.99/month.

-Another top pick for the best email blast services is SendinBlue.
-SendinBlue is designed with simplicity in mind.
+Brevo is an email blast service that is designed with simplicity in mind.
 You can easily design awesome-looking emails without any technical skills using their drag and drop design blocks and their free responsive templates.

 They also offer dynamic personalization features so you can easily insert information from your contact database into your messages such as name, gender preference, date of birth, and more.

-Plus, segmentation is easy with SendinBlue.
-SendinBlue’s segmentation engine, you can easily separate and divide up your contacts, then regroup them into new lists so that you can send more relevant emails.
+Plus, segmentation is easy with Brevo.
+With the segmentation engine, you can easily separate and divide up your contacts, then regroup them into new lists so that you can send more relevant emails.
 You can segment based on demographics such as place of residence or employment, or by behavioral criteria such as pages visited on your website, past purchases, and more.

-You can get started with SendinBlue for free for up to 300 emails per day and unlimited contacts.
-Paid plans from SendinBlue start at $25/month with no daily sending limit.
+You can get started with Brevo for free for up to 300 emails per day and unlimited contacts.
+Paid plans from Brevo start at $25/month with no daily sending limit.

 After you’ve chosen an email blast service, it’s time to build an email blast list, segment your email list, and send out your email marketing campaign.